spicella/IntroCS_Project2/Code/README.md

         - This specific dataset of collaborations was used as an entry test (the smallest in this scenario): larger dataset can be easily be used for later analysis.
         - Still in the original dataframe, there are 12 cases of authors which are "co-authors" with themselves: this can be explained with a possible error in the original dataframe OR co-authors having same surname, hence mapped to the same value.

+  - http://www.cs.cmu.edu/~jure/pubs/powergrowth-tkdd.pdf look at referenced paper for discussing the dataset more properly
 #### Part 2: